What is an approved Academic Mentored Internship for credit?

 Can a student do an internship at his/her home congregation?

 Part of the internship experience is coming to know and serve in a congregation different from where the student grew up.
 The student is also more likely to get an objective evaluation from a mentor with whom he/she does not have a previous relationship.
-For these reasons, the Internship Office is hesitant about approving a student for an internship at his/her home congregation.
+For these reasons, the Ministry Center is hesitant about approving a student for an internship at his/her home congregation.

 Can a student receive credit for an internship they’ve already completed?